AlexMGalvez/wyckoff-ai-website/README.md

 > Wyckoff.AI aims to make traditionally closed source institution-grade trading software free, open source and easily accessible from the browser

 ## General Info
 This is an AI-assisted stock trader’s financial instrument for detecting stock market manipulation patterns as per the technical analysis principles of one of the five "titans of technical analysis", Richard Wyckoff.

 The goal of this software is to assist with a trader’s decision in identifying profitable high-reward/low-risk entry positions of a stock by classifying price consolidation periods as either in "accumulation" or "distribution".
+You may visit the website at https://wyckoff-ai.netlify.app/

 ## Technical Info
 This repository is of the full-stack user interface for loading the pre-trained model into the client's browser and classifying patterns.
 For information about the model and it's source code, please check my other repository wyckoff-ai-model at https://github.com/AlexMGalvez/wyckoff-ai-model